 About Us

-The Fund does not make an open call for proposals and the members of the Guiding Committee work closely with local indigenous organizations and institutions to support their initiatives in the spirit of partnership and solidarity.
+Pawanka Fund does not operate through open calls for proposals.
+Instead, members of the Guiding Committee work closely with Indigenous organizations and institutions to identify and support initiatives through a partnership-based approach.

 Initiatives / Grant